maryash/maryash.github.io/135/projects/project_02.md

 ## Task C: Substitution and Hamming Distance
 For this task, we will explore mutations that occur by substitution.
 Your task is to write a program called `hamming.cpp` that calculates the **Hamming distance** between two strings.
 Given two strings of equal length, the Hamming distance is the number of positions at which the two strings differ.
 e. g.: `Hamming("aactgc", "atcaga")` would output 3.
 Notice that certain amino acids are encoded by multiple codons.
-Therefore, not all substitutions result in a change of structure.
-The file [`mutations.txt`](./mutations.tsv){:target="_blank"} contains an even number of lines (zero-indexed).
+Therefore, not all substitutions result in a change of protein structure.
+The file [`mutations.txt`](./mutations.txt){:target="_blank"} contains an even number of lines (zero-indexed).
 The even-numbered lines contain the original DNA sequence, and the odd-numbered lines contain that same sequence with substitution mutations.
-For each pair in `mutations.txt`, output to the console the Hamming distance followed by "yes" or "no" whether the substitution caused a change in structure.
+For each pair in [`mutations.txt`](./mutations.txt){:target="_blank"}, output to the console the Hamming distance followed by "yes" or "no" whether the substitution caused a change in structure.
 Example:
 ```
 $ ./hamming